ktorio/ktor-documentation/topics/websocket_extensions_api.md

         override val key: AttributeKey<FrameLogger> = AttributeKey("frame-logger")

         /** List of occupied rsv bits.
          * If the extension occupy a bit, it can't be used in other installed extensions.
-We use that bits to prevent feature conflicts(prevent to install multiple compression features).
-If you're implementing feature using some RFC, rsv occupied bits should be referenced there.
+We use that bits to prevent plugin conflicts(prevent to install multiple compression plugins).
+If you're implementing a plugin using some RFC, rsv occupied bits should be referenced there.
          */
         override val rsv1: Boolean = false
         override val rsv2: Boolean = false
         override val rsv3: Boolean = false

-       /** Create feature instance.
+       /** Create plugin instance.
 Will be called for each WebSocket session **/ override fun install(config: Config.() -> Unit): FrameLogger {
             return FrameLogger(Config().apply(config).logger)
         }